mit-orcd/orcd-docs-edit/docs/rental-portal.md

 - Reservation ID (click to view full details)
 - The project name and your role(s) on that project
 - Node, dates, and duration
-- Current status (Approved, Pending, Declined, Cancelled)
+- Current status (Confirmed, Pending, Declined, Cancelled)

 Use the tabs to filter between categories.